tieukhoimai/tieukhoimai/README.md

 🔭 I’m holding a dual role at Fossil Group as both an Analytics Project Manager and Data Analyst.

-💬 Talks about data stories, insights and product experience
+💬 Talks about data stories, insights, and product experience

 📝 I regularly write articles on [tieukhoimai dot me](https://tieukhoimai.me/blog)

-📫 Feel free to reach me out tieukhoimai@gmail.com
+📫 Feel free to reach me at tieukhoimai@gmail.com

 ☁️ Or you can connect to me via my [/in/tieukhoimai/](https://www.linkedin.com/in/tieukhoimai/)

-🏠 My resume available at [tieukhoimai dot me](https://tieukhoimai.me/resume.pdf)
+🏠 My resume is available at [tieukhoimai dot me](https://tieukhoimai.me/resume.pdf)

 <br>